Nganthoiba/myeasyphp/README.md

 # myeasyphp
 This is a php framework developed by myself, just in the interest of developing a very light weighted, an easiest, fully secured PHP framework.
 This framework follows MVC(Model View Controller) architecture.
-I have also developed an ORM also for used in this framework.
+Doctrine ORM has been introduced in this framework.
 This framework is not complete yet, but the whole thing that can be in a framework is under development, I am very closely working on it.

 Users' guideline will be published very soon.